serge47/Red-Team-Azure-Network/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the Jum-Box 10.0.0.7 machine can accept connections from the Internet.
+Only the Jump-Box 10.0.0.7 machine can accept connections from the Internet.
 Access to this machine is only allowed from 73.92.115.14

 Machines within the network can only be accessed by the Jump-Box 10.0.0.7.